 - 1) Make an application for a new AEP

 - 2) Make an application to vary an AEP

 - 3) By complying with a notice from the department to vary an AEP.

-1.4.1 Applying for a new approved export program
+1.4.1 Applying for a new AEP

-Generally only new exporters have to apply for a new AEP.
-Existing exporters wanting to make changes to their AEP will have to apply to vary their AEP (see section 1.4.2 Applying for a variation).
+Generally, only new exporters have to apply for a new AEP.
+Existing exporters wanting to make changes to their AEP will have to apply to vary their AEP.